eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 of the User and within the limits of applicable legislation and rules.

 The reason for reliance on the Wallet Unit may be a legal requirement, a contractual agreement, or their own decision.
-In particular, the Regulation requires that providers of very large online platforms must accept the EUDI Wallet for their user authentication processes.
+In particular, the [European Digital Identity Regulation] requires that providers of very large online platforms must accept the EUDI Wallet for their user authentication processes.